Q-Agency/Q-Structurize/README.md

 - **📊 Table Extraction**: Configurable FAST or ACCURATE table structure preservation using TableFormer
 - **🔍 OCR Support**: Optional multi-language text extraction from images and scanned documents using EasyOCR
 - **📄 PDF Optimization**: Clean and optimize PDFs for better text extraction using pikepdf
-- **🔄 Structured Output**: Clean markdown format with proper formatting
+- **🔄 Structured Output**: Clean markdown format or semantic chunks with rich metadata
+- **🧩 Hybrid Chunking**: Modern chunking with native merge_peers for RAG and semantic search
 - **⚡ Multi-threaded**: Optimized for high-performance CPUs (72-core Xeon 6960P)
 - **⚙️ Configurable Pipeline**: Per-request configuration of OCR, table extraction, threading, and more
 - **🐳 Docker Support**: Ready for containerized deployment